-The 2018 is shaping up to be another cracker year, particularly for Pinot Noir.
+The 2018 was another cracker year, particularly for Pinot Noir.

 We added to our collection of estate grown wines with a Sauvignon Blanc which has managed to retain its zest on the palate while presenting lovely tropical fruit aromas.
 Unfortunately the Syrah was spoiled during fermentation developing unattractive volatile acidity characters.

-1. Pinot Noir from both red volcanic clay and yellow duplex soils;
+Pinot Noir from both yellow duplex and red volcanic clay soils on a south facing block;

 The season started slowly with cooler temperatures but got going following heavy rain in early December which effectively defined the vintage.
 Bunch weights were up and growth conditions were perfect through January and February.